 BMGT 402 Database Systems (3) Prerequisite: BMGT 305 or equivalent.
+Recommended: BMGT 302.
 Introduction to basic concepts of database management systems.
 Relational databases, query languages and design will be covered.
 File-processing techniques are examined.

 BMGT 403 Systems Analysis and Design (3) Prerequisite: BMGT 305 or equivalent.
-Techniques and tools applicable to the analysis and design of computer-based information systems.
-System life cycle, requirements analysis, logical design of data-bases, performance evaluation.
+Recommended: BMGT 305 rechniques and tools applicable to the analysis and design of computer-based information systems.
+System life cycle, requirements analysis, logical design of databases and performance evaluation.
 Emphasis on case studies.
 Project required that involves the design, analysis and implementation of an information system.